aditya43/serverless-aws/README.md

 - Most important is `Table Design`.
 - `DynamoDB Tables` provide the best performance when designed for `Uniformed Data Access`. `DynamoDB` divides the `Provisioned Throughput` equally between all the `Table Partitions` and hence in order to achieve maximum utilization of `Capacity Units`, we must design our `Table Keys` in such a way that `Read and Write Loads` are uniform across `Partitions or Partition Keys`.
 When `DynamoDB Tables` experience `Non-uniformed Access Patterns`, they will result in what is called as `Hot Partition`. i.e. Some partitions are accessed heavily while others remain idle.
 When this happens, the `Idle Provisioned Capacity` is wasted while we still have to keep paying for it.
 - `DAX (DynamoDB Accelerator)` doesn't come cheap.
+- When changing the provisioned throughput for any `DynamoDB Table` i.e. `Scaling Up` or `Scaling Down`, we must avoid `Temporary Substantial Capacity` scaling up.
+Note: Substantial increases in `Provisioned Capacities` almost always result in `DynamoDB` allocating additional `Partitions`.
+And when we subsequently scale the capacity down, `DynamoDB` will not de-allocate previously allocated `Partitions`.
+- Keep `Item Attribute Names` short.
+This helps reduce the item size and thereby costs as well.
+- If we are to store large values in our items then we must consider compressing the `Non-Key Attributes`.
+We can use technique like `GZip` for example.
+Alternatively, we can store large items in `S3` and only pointers to those items are stored in `DynamoDB`.
+- `Scan` operations scan the entire table and hence are less efficient than `Query` operations.
+Thats why, **Avoid `Scan` operations.** Note: `Filters` always gets applied after the `Query` and `Scan` operations are completed.
+- Applicable `RCUs` are calculated before applying the `Filters`.
+- While performing read operations, go for `Strongly Consistent Reads` only if our application requires it.
+Otherwise always opt out for `Eventually Consistent Reads`.
+That saves half the money.
+Note: Any read operations on `Global Secondary Indexes` are `Eventually Consistent`.
+- Use `Local Sendary Indexes (LSIs)` sparingly.
+LSIs share the same partitions i.e. Same physical space that is used by the `DynamoDB Table`.
+So adding more LSIs will use more partition size.
+This doesn't mean we shouldn't use them, but use them as per our application's need.
+- When choosing the projections, we can project up to maximum of `20 Attributes per index`.
+So choose them carefully. i.e. Project as fewer attributes on to secondary indexes as possible.
+If we just need `Keys` then use only `Keys`, it will produce the smallest `Index`.
+- Design `Global Secondary Indexes (GSIs)` for uniform data access.
+- Use `Global Secondary Indexes (GSIs)` to create `Eventually Consistent Read Replicas`.

 ----------------------------------------